Kyle Newman: Other work

 2018 saw the release of his first book Art & Arcana: A Visual History via Ten Speed Press/Penguin Random House in association with Wizards of the Coast.
 It received nominations for a Locus Award, a Diana Jones Award, and a Hugo Award.
 Newman's second book Heroes' Feast: The Official Dungeons & Dragons Cookbook published in October 2020 by Ten Speed Press/Penguin Random House in association with Wizards of the Coast, reunited the author team and became a New York Times bestseller and was adapted into a cooking show titled Heroes' Feast for Hasbro.
 In 2023, sequels to both books were published by Ten Speed Press/Penguin Random House.
 Dungeons & Dragons: Lore & Legends tells the story of D&D's 5th Edition and Heroes' Feast: Flavors of the Multiverse is the planet-hopping follow-up cookbook.

 Newman has directed music videos for artists including Taylor Swift ("Style", "Clean"), Lana Del Rey ("Summertime Sadness") and Cyn ("House With A View", "Losing Sleep"), and created the video content for Swift's The 1989 World Tour.

 Personal life

 In 2006, while working on the set of Fanboys, he met actress and former model Jaime King.
 Newman proposed in spring 2007, and the two married on November 23, 2007 in an "intimate and relaxed" ceremony in Los Angeles at Greystone Park and Manor, where Newman had proposed.
 Newman and King have two sons together; Taylor Swift is godmother to their second son.

 In May 2020, King filed for divorce from Newman after 13 years of marriage.
-King also filed a domestic violence prevention petition and was granted a temporary restraining order against Newman, which was later withdrawn.
+King also filed a domestic violence prevention petition and was granted a temporary restraining order against Newman, which was later withdrawn as Newman was eventually awarded sole physical custody of their sons and King was mandated to complete a 6-month substance rehabilitation program.
 The divorce was finalized in September 2023.

-Newman has a son and daughter with his partner, singer-songwriter Cyn.
+Newman has a son and daughter with his wife, singer-songwriter Cyn.

 Newman is a supporter of Premier League club Arsenal.